Air space closure

 If the relevant airspace was open when you booked a holiday and took out travel insurance, your cover is valid if that airspace is then closed for 24 hours or more.

 But if you’re going somewhere that was impacted by an event, such as an ash cloud, at the time of booking – you aren’t covered if the airspace is still closed at the time of travelling as this is classed as a ‘known event’.
 If it’s closed at the time of booking and opened again before you travel, cover is valid if it’s then closed again, as this kind of closure is considered a ‘separate event’.

-If you have Saga Travel Insurance and get stuck in a foreign country, unable to return home straight away, we will automatically extend your cover by up to 14 days.
+If you have Holiday Insurance with Saga and get stuck in a foreign country, unable to return home straight away, we will automatically extend your cover by up to 14 days.
 In these circumstances your personal possessions are still protected and you’re covered for both ongoing medication and emergency medical treatment.

 If your flight’s been cancelled and you have booked through a tour operator or EU airline, you should contact them to make alternative arrangements.
 Under EU legislation, passengers are entitled to assistance including reasonable meals and overnight accommodation.
 It’s a good idea to keep receipts for any additional expenses.
 If you are booked on a non-EU airline, the same regulations apply from EU airports.
 But if the airport is outside the EU, flights aren’t covered and passenger rights vary from airline to airline.
 We recommend you contact your airline for accurate information.